-Chimney Repair Medford
+Chimney Repair in Medford, MA

 A worker in a blue uniform and cap, wearing gloves, installs a metal component on top of a brick chimney outdoors.
 Tools are visible on the chimney.
 Trees are in the background.